sergionoviello/edx_reactive_programming-/kvstore/README.md

-NOTE: This assignment is two weeks long, there will be no new assignment next week.
-We recommend not rushing this exercise and solving it in several steps as you see fit.

-To get started, download the reactive-kvstore.zip handout archive file and extract it somewhere on your machine.

 Simple Replicated Key-Value store
 A key-value store is a very simple form of a database.
 Its entries are key-value pairs, the key part acting as a unique identifier, and the value being arbitrary data.
 In recent years, distributed versions of key-value stores have become very popular.
 Your task in this assignment is to implement a distributed, replicated storage of key-value pairs.
 Each node (the replicas) in this distributed system will be represented by one actor.
 You will also have to define some helper actors.
 In the simplified version that we will examine, your system will include a primary node (the primary replica), which will be responsible for replicating all changes to a set of secondary nodes (the secondary replicas).
 The primary and the secondary replica nodes will form a distributed database, where potential replica nodes might join and leave at arbitrary times.

 The primary replica will be the only one accepting modification events (insertions and removals) and replicate its current state to the secondaries.
 Both the primary and the secondary replicas will accept lookup (read) events, although the secondary nodes will be allowed to give results that are "out-of-date" since it takes time for the replicas to keep up with the changes on the primary replica.